Lanceiz/video-caption-app/README.md

 ## Future Scope

--**Performance Optimization:** Implement lazy loading for videos and optimize rendering for faster load times.
+- **Performance Optimization:** Implement lazy loading for videos and optimize rendering for faster load times.
--**Interactive Features:** Enhance video controls with playback speed adjustment, volume control, and fullscreen mode.
+- **Interactive Features:** Enhance video controls with playback speed adjustment, volume control, and fullscreen mode.
--**Responsive design:** Improving the design to make it responsive for all kinds of devices.
+- **Responsive design:** Improving the design to make it responsive for all kinds of devices.

 ## How to Run Locally